 - An additional license suspension, up to one year

-Getting a DWI with a child in the car is also a felony offense.
-Your sentence, if convicted, could include six months to two years in state prison and a fine of up to $10,000 according to the Texas Department of Transportation.
+- Getting a DWI with a child in the car is also a felony offense.
+Your sentence, if convicted, could include six months to two years in state jail and a fine of up to $10,000, according to the Texas Department of Transportation (TxDOT).

-If you caused an accident that resulted in injury or death, you can face intoxication assault or intoxication manslaughter charges.
-Intoxication assault penalties include two to 10 years in prison, up to $10,000 in fines, and a potential two-year license suspension.
-Penalties for intoxication manslaughter include between two and 20 years in prison, up to $10,000 in fines, and a potential two-year license suspension.
+- If you caused an accident that resulted in injury or death, you can face intoxication assault or intoxication manslaughter charges.
+Intoxication assault penalties are two to 10 years in prison, up to $10,000 in fines, and a potential two-year license suspension.
+Penalties for intoxication manslaughter are between two and 20 years in prison, up to $10,000 in fines, and a potential two-year license suspension.

 Complete a Free DWI Case Evaluation form now

-Reach Out to Blass Law About Your Bellaire DWI Today
+Reach Out to Our Attorneys About Your Bellaire DWI Today

-Blass Law is here to help if law enforcement officers in Bellaire arrested you on accusations of drunk driving or a related charge.
-Our team handles DWI charges in and around Houston, including Bellaire and Rice Village.
+Blass Law is here to help if law enforcement officers in Bellaire, TX arrested you on accusations of drunk driving or a related charge.